tytydraco/yessleep/out/My_fiance_and_I_decided_to_do_an_ancestry_DNA_test_She_has_the_rare_Monoamine_oxidase_A_gene_short_for_MAOA.md

 "Oh it says here that I am 7% french, maybe that's where my flirt comes from."
 She was reading her results out loud.

-"I'm 83% American, 7% Russian, 6% Canadian, 3% Asian, 1% German."
+"I'm 83% American, 7% Russian, 6% Polish, 3% Korean and 1% German."
 I just read mine out loud in a sequence.

 "Special genes...
 It says here that I have the Monoamine oxidase A gene, short for MAOA."
 Winter said thoughtfully.